 Social determinants like changes in family structures (single parenting, patchwork families, etc.) and the media, significantly influence the child’s development and socialization.
 Children often do not accept their parents as models anymore and rather choose characters from movies and TV.
 Beside psychological impacts, “babysitter TV” is a cause of physical inactivity and secondary diseases.

 Psychodynamic Developmental Models: Freud and Erikson

 Phases of psychosexual development (Freud)

-Sigmund Freud’s approach assumes that a person’s personality is formed by experiences.
+Sigmund Freud’s approach assumes that a one’s personality is formed by experiences.
 He especially emphasized the importance of early childhood psychosexual development.
-Every human makes experiences in the different stages, thereby forming his character by satisfying certain drives.
-If this satisfaction of drives cannot be achieved, conflicts emerge and thereby a fixation on this particular stage.
+Every human experiments in the different stages, thereby forming his character by satisfying certain drives.
+If this satisfaction of drives cannot be achieved, conflicts emerge and thereby a fixation on this particular stage occurs.

 Critique: Freud’s theory lacks any empirical base; neither is the theory falsifiable.

 |Oral stage< 2 years||Most important instinct is food intake||Demanding, immature, sarcasm, tendency for dependence/addiction, optimism, generosity||Early stage: Schizoid personality disorder; Late stage: Depression|

 |Anal stage 2 – 3 years||Satisfaction by release/retaining of feces, control over parents||Compulsive, thrifty, meticulous, correct, controlling, stubborn, ambivalent towards superiors||Anankastic personality disorder|